 Taking the first step to begin psychotherapy can be overwhelming.
 Because each person has different issues and goals for therapy, therapy will be different depending on the individual.
-Dana is available by phone or email to answer any questions you may have about getting started.
-If you decide to make an appointment, Dana takes time during your first meeting to get the best sense of your concerns and goals and tailors a therapeutic approach that meets your specific needs.
+We are available by phone or email to answer any questions you may have about getting started.
+If you decide to make an appointment, we take time during your first meeting to get the best sense of your concerns and goals and tailor a therapeutic approach that meets your specific needs.

 Getting started in Therapy and FAQs

 - How can therapy help me?

 - What is Child Therapy?